AdeDoyle/GLOSSAM_scripts/README.md

-# How To Guide for GLOSSAM Scripts
+# Guide for GLOSSAM Scripts

 This file provides a basic overview of GLOSSAM scripts to enable their use with new corpora.

+## Prerequisites

-It is expected that users will be familiar with Python, capable of installing necessary dependencies, and already working in a virtual environment (or happy to install the necessary dependencies in their base envionment).
-It also assumes that users have access to an onboard CUDA enabled GPU or TPU, and have already installed the CUDA toolkit on their hardware.
+Certain folders and paths are necessary to ensure the correct functioning of the scripts described here.
+It is also expected that users will be familiar with Python, and capable of installing necessary dependencies.
+Some models used here also require that users have access to an onboard CUDA enabled GPU or TPU, and have already installed the CUDA toolkit on their hardware.

+### Folders

+The following folders and their contents are required:

+* `basetexts`
+  * This folder contains `.xml` files for primary texts (formatted as required for the Gloss Corpus website)
+* `collections`
+  * This folder contains sub-folders for each `.xml` file in `basetexts`
+    * e.g. `aelfric`, `felire`, `isidore`, `josephus`, `priscian`
+    * Each of these sub-folders contains `.xml` files for relevant gloss collections (formatted as required for the Gloss Corpus website)
+* `gloss_comparisons`
+  * This folder can be used to run gloss similarity analysis on specific gloss collections
+    * These collections must be formatted as required for the Gloss Corpus website
+    * These gloss collections should be related to the same primary text in `basetexts`

+Note, these folders must be named exactly as they are here, and their names are case-sensitive.

-## Dependencies
+### Dependencies

-The following libraries will need to be installed in the working environment (using pip, conda, etc.).
+The following libraries will also need to be installed in the working environment (using pip, conda, etc.).

 1. Natural Language Toolkit (NLTK): `pip install nltk`
+2. Beautiful Soup: `pip install beautifulsoup4`
-2. scikit-learn: `pip install scikit-learn`
+3. scikit-learn: `pip install scikit-learn`
-3. pandas: `pip install pandas`
+4. pandas: `pip install pandas`
+5. OpenPyXL: `pip install openpyxl`
-4. Plotly: `pip install plotly`
+6. Plotly: `pip install plotly`
-5. Pytorch: `pip3 install torch torchvision torchaudio` (see [https://pytorch.org/](https://pytorch.org/) for version compatibility with CUDA, and OS-specific compatibility issues)
+7. Pytorch: `pip3 install torch torchvision torchaudio` (see [https://pytorch.org/](https://pytorch.org/) for version compatibility with CUDA, and OS-specific compatibility issues)
-6. Sentence Transformers: `pip install sentence-transformers`
+8. Sentence Transformers: `pip install sentence-transformers`

 It will also be necessary to ensure that a version of CUDA toolkit is installed which is compatible with the Pytorch installation.

-## Test CUDA and GPU
+### Test CUDA and GPU

 To ensure that the Pytorch installation is utilising CUDA run:

     import torch
     print(torch.cuda.is_available())

-To ensure that Pytorch has access to the GPU to increase the speed of model training/fine tuning, etc. run:
+To ensure that Pytorch has access to the GPU to increase the speed of model training/fine-tuning, etc. run:

     print(torch.cuda.get_device_name(0))

+# TL;DR - Quick-run Gloss Similarity Model

+To run the best performing gloss similarity model on a group of gloss collections, take the following steps:

+1. Add the gloss collections to the `gloss_comparisons` folder.
+2. Run the following:

+    from Apply_models import apply_bestmod
+    apply_bestmod()

+Note: The gloss collections must be linked to the same primary text file in the `basetexts` folder.

+# Detailed Description of Files and Functions

+This section is intended to support users who want to adjust hyperparameters of models, or otherwise interact on a deeper level with the GLOSSAM code pipeline.

-## Description of Files
+## Description of Python Files

-The following files comprise the GLOSSAM scripts.
-They contain all Python functions written for this project to date:
+The following Python files comprise the GLOSSAM scripts.
+They contain all functions written for this project to date.

 ### Find_lemmas.py